consbio/salcc_blueprint2/README.md

 3. make sure dependencies are up to date using `yarn`.
 4. Change to `app` user: `> sudo su app`.
 5. Deploy using yarn: `yarn deploy`
+6. `pipenv install` to install any new Python dependencies
+7. make sure to restart services if code has changed (e.g., Flask)